Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Instead of needing to hire expensive video editors or fire up heavyweight desktop software, content marketers can curate, edit, and make videos themselves with Kapwing’s fast tools.”

-Canva, another recommendation from SIA Enterprise’s Adeel Shabir, makes it easy for non-designers to create designs for their websites, blogs, and social media profiles.
-Choose from its size templates to build images that are the perfect size for every channel, then select from predesigned templates and edit them to make them your own.
+Canva, a recommendation from Science Soft, Alina Moskalova, makes it easy for non-designers to create designs for their websites, blogs, and social media profiles.
+Choose from its size templates to build images that are the perfect size for every channel, then select from pre-designed templates and edit them to make them your own.

 You can also build graphics from scratch using backgrounds, photos, icons, shapes, fonts, and illustrations created by professional designers.
 Some premium assets cost $1 each, but if you choose carefully and just need to create simple images, it’s easy to create them for free.